-The word “Igarapé” itself can be traced to the Tupi, a South American indigenous people.
-The word itself means “the way of the canoe” referring to small rivers and canals that are common in the Amazon.
-Igarapés are vital connections for travelers and facilitate trade and communications.
+The word Igarapé, in Tupi, means “the way of the canoe”.
+Igarapés are small rivers or canals, common in the Amazon, which provide vital connections for travelers and facilitate trade and communications.

 The Igarapé Institute seeks to act as a channel, facilitating the integration of Security and Development agendas while at the same time serving as a bridge between both decision makers and social movements, connecting global and local spheres.